Earning an Online Human Resources Degree

 Earning your online human resources degree means preparing to enter one of the most influential departments in the modern business world.
 You may think of them as the people responsible for hiring and firing employees, but over the past couple years, human resources has taken on more business-related responsibilities.
-That means those choosing to pursue a human resources degree may have a wide variety of skills.
+That means those choosing to pursue a human resources certificate or degree may have a wide variety of skills.

 Human resources is one of the most important departments in any business, and that responsibility is only growing.
-In fact, the BLS says that those with certifications and a master’s degree in human resources management may have the best job prospects moving forward!
+In fact, the U.S. BLS says that those with certifications and a master’s degree in human resources management may have the best job prospects moving forward!

-HR DEGREE INSIGHT
+ONLINE HR DEGREE INSIGHT

 We asked former HR students: What were the most challenging aspects of earning your HR degree?